 Advantages of a grain free diet for cats

-In other words, some grain free cat foods are in fact higher in carbs than some non-grain free cat foods, but finding a high protein grain free cat food is easier than finding a high protein cat food with grains.
+In other words, finding a high protein grain free cat food is easier than finding a high protein cat food with grains.

 Grain free cat foods are of course also great if your cat has a grain allergy!

 Grain allergies in cats are less common than food allergies to animal products like chicken, eggs, milk, and dairy, but they do occur.

 What about natural or organic grain free cat food?